Skip to main content

 Availability Heuristic: Overview, Bias, and Examples

-For example, we can use it to explain why many people overestimate their probability of winning the lottery.
-People usually buy more lottery tickets after someone wins a large jackpot, although the odds remain very low.
-That positive news is readily available in their minds, making them feel they have a better chance of winning.
+It explains, for example, why many people overestimate their probability of winning the lottery.
+People usually buy more tickets after someone wins a large jackpot, even though the odds haven’t changed.
+The positive news is fresh in their minds, so winning feels more likely.

 How the availability heuristic works

-For example, after watching a news report about robberies, you may conclude robberies are much more common in your area than they are.
-The availability heuristic allows people to arrive at a decision quickly but at the expense of careful thought.
+Even when all the relevant information is available, the availability heuristic can shortcut the and go with whatever comes to mind quickly.
+After watching a news report about robberies, for example, you might conclude robberies are far more common in your area than they are.
+You arrive at a decision fast, but at the expense of careful thought.

 Examples of the availability heuristic

-Here are some scenarios where the availability heuristic can play out in day-to-day life:
+Here are some scenarios where the availability heuristic plays out in day-to-day life:

 Safety

-People often overestimate the risk of some events like plane crashes, terrorist attacks, or even contracting a rare disease, but they underestimate the risk of others like car crashes and cancer.
-This is often caused by sensationalized media coverage, which leads to your mind readily bringing up the associated images and examples.
+People often overestimate the risk of events like plane crashes, terrorist attacks, or contracting a rare disease, while underestimating the risk of car crashes and cancer.
+Sensationalized media coverage is usually the culprit—vivid images and examples come to mind readily, so the risk feels bigger.

 Insurance rates

-There's usually a spike in insurance rates after disasters like hurricanes, floods, or earthquakes.
-These events receive extensive media coverage and are readily available in people's minds, making people think that disasters are more frequent than they are.
-More people move to get insurance coverage, prompting the insurance companies to adjust the rates.
+There’s usually a spike in insurance purchases after disasters like hurricanes, floods, or earthquakes.
+These events receive extensive media coverage and stay readily available in people’s minds, making disasters feel more frequent than they are.
+More people seek coverage, prompting insurance companies to adjust their rates.

 Word frequency

-Since it is easier to think of words starting with the letter k than those that have k as the third letter, most people assume that there are more words in the former category.
-However, there are about twice as many words with k as the third letter.
-This shows the availability heuristic can lead to a predictable error.
+It’s easier to think of words starting with the letter k than words with k as the third letter, so most people assume the first category is bigger.
+In fact, there are about twice as many words with k as the third letter.
+The availability heuristic leads to a predictable error.

 How does the availability heuristic create bias?

 The availability heuristic is sometimes called the availability bias.
-A bias is an inclination, feeling, or predisposition towards or against someone or something that is not based on fact or reason.
+A bias is an inclination toward or against someone or something that isn’t based on fact or reason.

-When making decisions based on the availability heuristic, we rely more on emotion, feeling, or intuition than fact.
-While the ease of recall is useful when assessing probability, it often leads to bias since you may not consider important factors.
+When you make decisions based on the availability heuristic, you rely more on emotion, feeling, or intuition than fact.
+Ease of recall is a useful rough guide to probability, but it often leads to bias because you skip over important factors.

 Avoiding the availability heuristic improves decision-making

-The availability heuristic allows you to make decisions quickly, but it also increases the likelihood you’ll make bad decisions.
-It keeps you stuck in the same cognitive-bias mentality.
+The availability heuristic lets you make decisions quickly, but it also increases the likelihood you’ll make bad ones.
+It keeps you stuck in the same mentality.

-You can mitigate potentially negative effects of the availability heuristic by considering all the useful data when making decisions under uncertainty, and not just the information that comes readily to mind.
+You can mitigate its effects by considering all the useful data when making decisions under uncertainty—not just the information that comes readily to mind.

-You’ll become a more informed decision-maker when you can recognize how the availability bias influences your first thoughts.
-That way, you can pause and carefully evaluate all the data available to make an informed decision.
+Once you can recognize how the availability bias influences your first thoughts, you can pause, evaluate all the available data, and make a more informed decision.

 Examples of decisions using the availability heuristic in the workplace